 Anything that burns is fuel for a fire.
 You need to look for the things that will burn reasonably easily and are in enough quantity to provide fuel for a fire or cause it to spread to another fuel source.
-Some of the most common 'fuels' found in factories and warehouses are:
+Some of the most common 'fuels' found in offices and shops are:

-- flammable liquid-based products, such as paints, varnishes, thinners and adhesives; - flammable liquids and solvents, such as petrol, white spirit, methylated spirit, cooking oils and disposable cigarette lighters; - flammable chemicals, such as certain cleaning products, photocopier chemicals and dry cleaning products that use hydrocarbon solvents; - flammable gases such as liquefied petroleum gas (LPG), flammable refrigerants and flammable gas propelled aerosols; - stored goods and high piled or racked storage; - foodstuffs containing sugar and oils, such as sugar-coated cereal and butter; - plastics and rubber, such as video tapes, polyurethane foam-filled furniture and polystyrene-based display materials; - paper products, such as stationery, advertising material and decorations; - packaging materials; - plastic and timber storage aids both in use and idle, such as pallets, octobins, and palletainers; - combustible insulation, such as panels constructed with combustible cores; - textiles and soft furnishings, such as hanging curtains and clothing displays; and - waste products, particularly finely divided items such as shredded paper and wood shavings, offcuts, dust and litter/rubbish.
+- flammable-liquid-based products, such as paints, varnishes, thinners and adhesives; - flammable liquids and solvents, such as white spirit, methylated spirit, cooking oils and disposable cigarette lighters; - flammable chemicals, such as certain cleaning products, photocopier chemicals and dry cleaning that uses hydrocarbon solvents; - packaging materials, stationery, advertising material and decorations; - plastics and rubber, such as video tapes, polyurethane foam-filled furniture and polystyrene-based display materials; - textiles and soft furnishings, such as hanging curtains and clothing displays; - waste products, particularly finely divided items such as shredded paper and wood shavings, off cuts, and dust; and - flammable gases such as liquefied petroleum gas (LPG).